-A student must achieve 90% cumulative attendance to meet satisfactory academic progress and must complete all program hours for graduation.
+A student must achieve 100% cumulative attendance to meet satisfactory academic progress and must complete all program hours for graduation.
+The attendance rate is calculated by physical attendance plus excused absences.
+A student must have at least 90% physical attendance of the scheduled class hours per payment period and can have up to 10% excused absences per payment period.
 If you are going to be tardy or absent, you are expected to call the school to advise the instructor.